Running the CSM Software with Docker

 Step 1: Download the CSM Docker Container

-Note on Working Behind a Proxy
+Note: Working Behind a Proxy

 If you’re working in an environment with a network proxy (e.g., a university or institutional firewall), Docker may need to be configured to access external resources.
 On Linux/macOS, create or edit the Docker systemd configuration: